The page has been translated by Gen AI.

 MaxAllowedPhaseOffset : 1

-The Parameters subkey items are located in HKLM\SYSTEM\CurrentControlSet\Services\W32Time\Parameters.
-Item Description Type NTP source connection method Workgroup and AD PDC are set to NTP to specify the NTP server, and AD’s other DCs and members are set to NT5DS to synchronize with PDC.
+The subkey items under Parameters are located at HKLM\SYSTEM\CurrentControlSet\Services\W32Time\Parameters.
+Item Description Type NTP source connection method Set the Workgroup and the AD PDC to NTP, specifying an NTP server, and configure the other AD DCs and members to NT5DS to synchronize with the PDC.

 PS C:\> Set-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\W32Time\Parameters" -Name "Type" -value "NTP"